In memory of Peter Killingbeck Bowers (1950-2018)

 The minister was keen to treat proceedings as a celebration of Pete's life.
 As my father-in-law gave the eulogy, waves of emotion breaking up his words, I wondered if the minister had misjudged the mood of the mourners.
 There was palpable grief among those who knew Pete well, more than the minister was prepared for and perhaps more than Pete himself might expected.
 I imagine he would have been touched by this, though he may also have wondered what all the fuss was about.

 Impossible to speculate about the thoughts of the dead.
 In reality I didn't know Pete all that well, and am probably the least qualified person to speak of him with any authority, much less eulogise him.
-I can only write about the Pete I know, who is a different Pete to the Pete my wife knew, who is a different Pete to the Pete her parents knew.
-And so on.
+I can only write about the Pete I know, who is a different Pete to the Pete my wife knew, who is a different Pete to the Pete her parents knew, or the Pete known to his parents, and so on.

 We met several times, either at the home of my wife's parents usually over the Christmas period, or on the rare occasions that he visited our home in London.
+We got on well.
 I enjoyed his company, his acerbic sense of humour and occasionally protracted diatribes against some injustice or other.
-He always poured himself an extra glass of wine, never did the washing up and smoked in a non-smoking household.
+He always poured himself an extra glass of wine after dinner, never did the washing up and smoked in a non-smoking household.
 He livened things up a bit.
 I liked that.

 When we first met, he was in the middle of a protracted battle with a large housing association.
 His west London flat, and the block it occupied, were due for demolition.
 The other tenants had already moved on but Pete was absolutely determined not to quit his flat until the association found him acceptable alternative accommodation.
 For months and months he refused to yield, and this dogged display must have caused untold irritation and aggravation within the offices of the association.

 Pete enjoyed kicking against the pricks.
 At this time I was working for the lobbying organisation that represented landlords.
 Back then I was trying quite hard to become a photographer, taking photographs almost constantly.
-We didn't talk about work but Pete instinctively knew I hated my job, and was desperate for a way out.
-Given his background, I was really pleased when Pete showed some interest, without being overly critical or sycophantic about the photographs I had taken.
+We didn't talk about work but Pete seemed to instinctively know I hated my job, and was desperate for a way out.
+Given his associations with photography, I was quietly pleased when Pete showed some interest, without being overly critical or sycophantic about the photographs I had taken.
+He showed me the plate camera his father had owned, and we talked about taking some photographs with it another time.

 One particular Christmas it had snowed heavily in the Highlands, and we were holed up at the in-laws remote cottage.
-Also cognisant of my burgeoning interest in photography my mother in law had very kindly set up a little darkroom in one of the upstairs bathrooms, with a very antiquated That day I took some portraits of the family and after dinner Pete and I spent a couple of boozy hours in the dark making prints of the negs I'd developed that day.
+Also cognisant of my burgeoning interest in photography my mother in law had very kindly set up a little darkroom in one of the upstairs bathrooms, with a very antiquated That day I took some portraits of the family and after dinner Pete and I spent a couple of boozy hours in the dark making prints of the negatives I'd developed that day.
 Pete was able to make perfect prints just from looking at the images under the lens of the enlarger.
-He seemed particularly chuffed with the print of his sister, but my favourite portrait is his: there is an intensity about his look which perfectly encompasses his personality.
+He seemed particularly chuffed with the print of his sister, but my favourite portrait is his: there is an intensity about his gaze which captures him precisely at that moment.

-On another visit we were walking through Inverness, me trying to take photographs, him trying to bend my ear, when we passed a charity shop.
-In the window Pete spotted two old Olympus SLRs, virtually antique and in perfect condition.
-While I debated making a purchase, Pete started negotiating on the price of the camera, and managed to convince the two ladies behind the counter to knock off a tenner.
-I began to see how he'd managed to survive all those years under the radar.
+On another visit we were walking through Inverness, me trying to take photographs, him trying to engage me in conversation, when we passed a charity shop.
+In the window display we spotted two old Olympus SLRs, virtually antique and in perfect condition.
+While I ummed and ahhed about buying one, or both, Pete launched into a negotiation over the price, during which he managed to convince the two ladies behind the counter to knock off a tenner.
+I began to see how he'd managed to survive for all those years under the radar.

 A couple of years later Pete came for lunch at our old house in Sydenham.
 He had brought over a ten rolls of AGFA Vista film which he'd stashed in his loft from way back when, saving me the best part of fifty quid.
 Several were used in tandem with the Olympus SLR for my Land of Eagles series.